RajveerTamrakar/web-demo/README.md

 # web-demo

-This is Demo for git & git-hub
+This is Demo for Git &amp; Git-hub Class

+# Teacher
+Shraddha Khapra

+# Student
+Rajveer Tamrakar